Skip to Content

 Gather up your succulents, making sure you have a nice variety.
 Now comes the fun part!succulent baby plants

-Heat the hot glue gun and gather up your succulents, making sure that they have all calloused over.
-Group the tallest pieces of succulent in the middle, just off center.
+Heat the hot glue gun and gather up your succulents, making sure that they are all calloused over.
+Group the tallest pieces of succulent in the middle, just off-center.

 Be sure that the glue is hot but wait a few seconds before touching so that you don’t burn your fingers as you press down the succulents.